-A reference group is a set of people characterized by the same gender (male, female), age range (25-34; 35-59; 50-64), and residence area (North, Center, and South and Islands of Italy), and respondents are recalled their reference group before the elicitation.
+A reference group is a set of people characterized by the same gender (male, female), age range (25-34; 35-59; 50-64), and residence area (North, Center, and South and Islands of Italy).
 The fact that groups are contingent on gender is quite natural, given our focus on gender norms.
 For example, respondents may think that men hold more conservative beliefs than women on the role of women in society.
 In addition, groups are contingent on the respondents' age because younger people might hold less conservative beliefs than older people.
-Likewise, it has been observed that new generations tend to be more progressive than older ones, as respondents' replies in older and more recent waves of the WVS indicate (see, among many others, Fortin (2005)).
-Finally, our groups are contingent on the region where respondents live because it has been shown that social norms differ substantially in Italy between the North and South, with residents in the South being more conservative than those in the North (see, among others, Del Boca (2002) and Bigoni et al. (2016)).
+Likewise, it has been observed that new generations tend to be more progressive than older ones, as respondents' replies in older and more recent waves of the WVS indicate (see, among many others, Fortin, 2005).
+Finally, our groups are contingent on the region where respondents live because it has been shown that social norms differ substantially in Italy between the North and South, with residents in the South being more conservative than those in the North (see, among others, Del Boca 2002 and Bigoni et al. 2016).

-To sum up, participants play a pure matching coordination game whose goal is to anticipate the extent to which other participants similar to them will rate scenarios as socially appropriate or inappropriate.
-This implies that we elicit respondents' higherorder beliefs.
-Then, following Krupka and Weber (2013), we define social norms as the mode of the distribution of higher-order beliefs reported by members of a group on a specific scenario for each vignette.
+To sum up, participants play a pure matching coordination game whose goal is to anticipate the extent to which others similar to them will rate scenarios as socially appropriate or inappropriate.
+This implies that we elicit respondents' second-order beliefs.
+Then, following Krupka and Weber (2013), we define social norms as the mode of the distribution of second-order beliefs reported by members of a group on a specific scenario for each vignette.

-Note that each participant encountered each vignette twice, first in part 2 (where incentivized higher-order beliefs are elicited) and then in part 3 of the survey (where unincentivized first-order beliefs or personal values are elicited).
-We only implement one sequence of elicitation, collecting the incentivized measures first and then the unincentivized ones. $^{\rm 12}$
+Note that each participant encountered each vignette twice, first in part 2 (where incentivized second-order beliefs, or perceived social norms are elicited) and then in part 3 of the survey (where unincentivized first order beliefs or personal values are elicited).
+We only implement one sequence of elicitation, collecting the incentivized measures first and then the unincentivized ones.